Faustinette/wedmn/README.md

 | E5 / E6 / E6CV / E7 / E7B | mixture vs shared-FF, expert count, gate behaviour |
 | E8 / E9 / E10 / E11 | cold start, structural break, fleet effect, regularization |
 | E15 / E18 | error structure, error slice & dice |

+## Data availability — important note for reviewers

+**This repository contains CODE only; no data or trained checkpoints are included.** The underlying AIS-derived dataset contains vessel identifiers (IMO numbers) and commercially sensitive movement information, and is therefore not publicly distributed.
+As a consequence, the experiments cannot be executed from a fresh clone of this repository alone: the input-file check (`core/c02_input_checks.py`) will halt immediately with an explicit "MISSING input" message.

+**THE FULL INPUT DATASET AND TRAINED MODEL CHECKPOINTS IS AVAILABLE TO EXAMINERS ON REQUEST**

 ## Input files to place in `$WORK_DIR` (not in git — `.gitignore` excludes them)